 Is Santa….Real?

-At our house we were a little less gentle about it.
+At our house, we were a little less gentle about this than my guest-poster below.
 We told our kids that Santa was a myth, to the chagrin of relatives and even some of our friends.
-Our mothers were our biggest adversaries in this decision and were appalled with our proclamation, telling us our kids would grow up to have no imagination as a result of our not going along with Santa, the Tooth Fairy, the Easter Bunny, etc. (Fortunately our kids had delightful imaginations in spite of their deprivation. :D)
+Our mothers were our biggest adversaries in this decision, appalled by our choice not to pretend that Santa was real with our children.

-So…after reading the article please leave a comment and tell me how you have handled/plan to handle ‘Santa’ in your home.
+So… after reading this post, I’d love to have you leave a comment and tell me how you have handled ‘Santa’ (or plan to handle it) in your home.
+No judgment, I promise!

 Is Santa… Real?

 So, I wasn’t exactly caught off-guard with her question about Santa.
 It was predictable.
 What I hadn’t predicted were my own feelings of awkwardness and insecurity when she asked.
-I was rather overwhelmed with a realization that I was departing from the mainstream of tradition as well as from my own upbringing as I responded.
+I was rather overwhelmed with the realization that I was departing from the mainstream of tradition, as well as from my own upbringing, as I responded.

 “Rebecca, Santa isn’t like Jesus.
 Jesus is real.
 Santa is pretend.
 But because almost everyone everywhere pretends that Santa is real, he seems real.
-It’s like a wonderful game that all the grown ups and all the children join into at Christmas time.
+It’s like a wonderful game that all the grown-ups and all the children join in at Christmas time.
 That’s what makes Santa Claus so much fun.”

 What’s the Big Deal Anyway?